Dekr0/Winter2022Md/ENGG404/chapter-2/why-RM.md

 ---

-## Models of the Anatomy of an Incident

----

-- There are many.

----

-### Type 1 - Injury Triangle
+## The Incident Model - Injury Triangle

 ---